GnomeClientDevs/GnomeClient/about.md

 ## Help us!

 Are you experienced with coding or developing a Minecraft client?
-You can help us! contact us via [Dicord](https://discord.gg/PStyYfM), [mail](mailto:GnomeClient@gmail.com) or [Twitter](https://twitter.com/Gnome55775189).
+You can help us!
+Contact us via [Dicord](https://discord.gg/PStyYfM), [mail](mailto:GnomeClient@gmail.com) or [Twitter](https://twitter.com/Gnome55775189).